Pearl incident: Riots

 Supporters of slavery were outraged by the attempted escape, and an angry mob formed.
 For three days, crowds were riled in the Washington Riot, and numerous police were called in to protect one of their targets.
 They fixed on Gamaliel Bailey, the publisher of the anti-slavery newspaper New Era.
 Suspecting him because of his record of abolitionist publishing, a mob of slave owners almost destroyed the newspaper building but were held off by the police.

 Once the mob dissipated, the slave owners debated how to punish their slaves.
 They sold all seventy-seven slaves to slave traders from Georgia and Louisiana, who would take them to the Deep South and the New Orleans slave market.
 There they would likely be sold to work on the large sugar and cotton plantations, which held two-thirds of the slaves in the South by the time of the Civil War.
 Congressman John I. Slingerland, an abolitionist from New York, alerted anti-slavery activists to the actions of the slave owners and slave traders, which helped increase the effort to end the slave trade in the nation's capital.
 Friends and families scrambled to try to locate their loved ones and buy them from the traders before they were taken south.
 The case of the two young Edmonson sisters in particular attracted national attention.
+At least 50 of the recaptured slaves were sold to trader Hope H. Slatter who put them in Bernard M. Campbell's Baltimore slave pen and then shipped south from there.

+Illinois Congressman John Wentworth of Illinois told a story about the Pearl incident in his 1882 memoirs: